Bass Harbor Head Lighthouse

 Downeast Windjammer Cruise Lines

 Provides ferry service between Bar Harbor and Winter Harbor.
-They also provide Windjammer Sailing aboard the Mary Todd or the Bailey Louise Todd schooners, or classic sailing on the Chrissy Lobster Sloop.
+They also provide Windjammer Sailing aboard the Margaret Todd or the Bailey Louise Todd schooners, or classic sailing on the Chrissy Lobster Sloop.
 Also provides ferry service between Southwest Harbor/Manset and the Cranberry Isles, which may allows views of the lighthouse.

 P.O.
 Box 28